 Applications are now being accepted for new students to join Cohort IX of the Midcareer Fellowship Program.
-All Midcareer Fellows will receive a 25% tuition scholarship; and students in selected programs will also be eligible for an additional 20% scholarship.
+All Midcareer Fellows will receive a 25% tuition scholarship; and students in most programs will also be eligible for an additional 20% scholarship.

 The following Gratz College programs are eligible: